Intro: SALT AND WATER ETCHING

 Connect the alligator clip to the metal parts:

--ALWAYS BEFORE THE NEGATIVE TO THE STAINLESS WIRE.
+-ALWAYS BEFORE THE NEGATIVE TO THE STEEL WIRE.

 -AFTER THE POSITIVE TO THE EDGE OF THE COPPER that hold the piece you want to etch.